cs50nestm/cs50labs/structs/README.md

 Be sure to test your code with valid data, invalid data, and corner cases!

+To submit this tutorial use the command:

+`submit50 csbaxter/problems/2021/x/tutorials/structs`

 [Download our CS50 Reference sheet on Structures and Encapsulation](https://cs50.harvard.edu/ap/2020/assets/pdfs/structures_and_encapsulation.pdf)